 Three Great Caribbean Cruise Lines

-With winter snow hitting the north-east hard this weekend, it might be a good time to think about getting away from it all, to someplace a bit warmer.
+With cold weather heading towards the Northeast, it might be a good time to think about getting away from it all, to someplace a bit warmer.
 Have you ever considered a cruise to the Caribbean Islands?
 If so, there are many cruise lines and ships to select from.
 There are three major lines operated out of the United States and setting sail for the Caribbean.
 They each offer a different atmosphere and experience for your vacation, and even a single cruise line can have a variety of ships and destinations.

 There are many Caribbean Cruises available.
 Find one that best fits your style for entertainment.
 Beware of dangerous ships or ones that are better suited for a daycare.
 A trip to the Caribbean should be relaxing and fun-filled, without unnecessary drama.